dproctor/personal-website/books.md

 - The Optimist's Telescope: Thinking Ahead in A Reckless Age (Bina Venkataraman)
 - The Inimitable Jeeves (PG Wodehouse)
 - Classic Indian Cooking (Julie Sahni)
-- Varieties of religious experience (William James)
 - The Dream Machine: J.C.R.
 Licklider and the Revolution That Made Computing Personal (M. Mitchell Waldrop)
 - Strong Towns: A Bottom-Up Revolution to Rebuild American Prosperity (Charles
   L. Marohn Jr.)
 - Likewar: The Weaponization of Social Media (Emerson T. Brooking and P.W.
   Singer).
 Recommended by Dr. Asish Shah on Ezra Klein show.
-- Before the Storm: Barry Goldwater and the Unmaking of the American Consensus (Rick Perlstein).
-Recommendation from Zack Rosen.
 - Payments Systems in the U.S. (Carol Coye Benson).
 Recommended reading for new employees at Stripe.
 - Real Analysis: A Long-Form Mathematics Textbook (Jay Cummings)